-Gold holds an inevitable place in India’s values and traditions and gold has always generated significant returns over the years.
+Gold holds an inevitable place in India’s values and traditions and gold have always generated significant returns over the years.

 Investors can anytime buy and sell units of Gold ETF.
-In this process, ETF’s charges management expenses which are normally in the range of .75% to 1.25%.
+In this process, ETFs charge management expenses which are normally in the range of .75% to 1.25%.

-This question can answer whether you should buy physical gold or gold funds.
+This question can answer what should you go for between gold ETF vs gold.
 You should buy gold physically only when you are buying it for immediate personal consumption and use.
-But if it is purely for investment purpose or accumulating for the marriage of your children, you should consider buying gold ETFs ( as because of the time lag the design goes out of fashion for which you ended up paying 20-30% making charges).
+But if it is purely for investment purposes or accumulating for the marriage of your children, you should consider buying gold ETFs ( as because of the time lag the design goes out of fashion for which you ended up paying 20-30% making charges).

 Here are a number of reasons that prove that the hype about gold funds being better than managing physical gold is justified-